surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * Expand WT format to allow 16-bit-full-range .wt files
   * The "Show Tuning" display contains Interval Matrices
   * The global high pass filter can be deactivated
+  * You can bypass the global hardclip in the Global Volume RMB menu
+  * Scene pitch, Pitch bend, and so on work with non-keytracked oscillators

 * Content
   * New Patches from Vincent Zauhar